citp/privacy-policy-historical/l/lo/lon/londontheatre.co.uk.md

   * Your **online** **web usage and browsing information** , obtained through website cookies, such as which browser and device you're using, and your IP address (a number that identifies a specific network device on the internet and is required for your device to communicate online).
 We might look at what site you came from, what you did and didn't use our site for, or what site you visit when you leave us.
 Typically we cannot tie this information to any individual and use it only to improve the web services we offer.
 For more information on this please have a look at our Cookie Policy.
   * Your **correspondence and communications** with Encore Tickets, including any customer service queries you may have made, or any service emails we may have sent you;
   * Your **communication and marketing preferences** ;
-  * Your **interests, preferences, feedback and survey responses** , such as which events you like or products you usually buy or enquire about (for example, as part of a survey, or which emails you are more likely to be interested in).
+  * Your **interests,** **date of birth,  ** **preferences, feedback and survey responses** , such as which events you like or products you usually buy or enquire about (for example, as part of a survey, or which emails you are more likely to be interested in in and birthday promotions we may be running).
 We may also hold information on interests and demographic categories inferred from your interactions with us in order to provide you a better service and to provide you with more focused information.
 For example, if you buy tickets to a certain show and lots of people who went to that show also bought tickets for a different concert, we might send you information about that concert.
 If you click on certain emails but not others, we will keep a record so that we can tailor our marketing to your interests.
 For more information on what data we process to provide marketing services, please see the Marketing section below; and
   * **Other publicly available personal data** , including any which you have shared via a public platform (such as a Twitter feed or public Facebook page), or if you have interacted with us via a box office, by phone or other social media.